rnag/zoom-chat-to-ppro-markers/README.md

 6. Ensure there is an ACTIVE sequence -- usually there should be one by default.

-7. In _JSX Launcher_ window, Click the `AddChatMarkersToSeq` button to run the script.
+7. In _JSX Launcher_ window, Click the `AddChatMarkersToClips` button to run the script.

     Chat Markers should be added automatically to the Sequence in Premiere.